 BENCHMARK CODE BENCHMARK SS.912.S.4.1 Describe how individuals are affected by the different social groups to which they belong.
-SS.912.S.4.10 Distinguish the degree of assimilation that ethnic, cultural, and social groups achieve with the United States culture.
-SS.912.S.4.11 Discuss how humans interact in a variety of social settings.
-SS.912.S.4.12 Determine the cultural patterns of behavior within such social groups as rural/urban or rich/poor.
-SS.912.S.4.13 Investigate and compare the ideas about citizenship and cultural participation of social groups from the past with those of the present community.
 SS.912.S.4.2 Identify major characteristics of social groups familiar to the students.
 SS.912.S.4.3 Examine the ways that groups function, such as roles, interactions and leadership.
 SS.912.S.4.4 Discuss the social norms of at least two groups to which the student belongs.
-SS.912.S.4.5 Analyze what can occur when the rules of behavior are broken and analyze the possible consequences for unacceptable behavior.
+SS.912.S.4.5 Analyze what can occur when the rules of behavior are broken and analyze the possible consequences fo unacceptable behavior.
 SS.912.S.4.6 Identify the various types of norms (folkways, mores, laws, and taboos) and explain why these rules of behavior are considered important to society.
 SS.912.S.4.7 Discuss the concept of deviance and how society discourages deviant behavior using social control.
 SS.912.S.4.8 Explain how students are members of primary and secondary groups and how those group memberships influence students' behavior.
 SS.912.S.4.9 Discuss how formal organizations influence behavior of their members.

-Standard 5: Social Institutions/Identify the effects of social institutions on individual and group behavior.

-BENCHMARK CODE BENCHMARK SS.912.S.5.1 Identify basic social institutions and explain their impact on individuals, groups and organizations within society and how they transmit the values of society.
-SS.912.S.5.10 Identify both rights and responsibilities the individual has to primary and secondary groups.
-SS.912.S.5.11 Demonstrate democratic approaches to managing disagreements and solving conflicts within a social institution.
+SS.912.S.4.10 Distinguish the degree of assimilation that ethnic, cultural, and social groups achieve with the United Stat culture.
+SS.912.S.4.11 Discuss how humans interact in a variety of social settings.
+SS.912.S.4.12 Determine the cultural patterns of behavior within such social groups as rural/urban or rich/poor.
+SS.912.S.4.13 Investigate and compare the ideas about citizenship and cultural participation of social groups from the p dard 5: Social Institutions/Identify the effects of social institutions on individual and group behavior.
+BENCHMARK CODE BENCHMARK SS.912.S.5.1 Identify basic social institutions and explain their impact on individuals, groups and organizations withir society and how they transmit the values of society.
 SS.912.S.5.12 Explain how roles and role expectations can lead to role conflict.
 SS.912.S.5.2 Discuss the concept of political power and factors that influence political power.
 SS.912.S.5.3 Discuss how societies recognize rites of passage.
 SS.912.S.5.4 Investigate stereotypes of the various United States subcultures, such as "American Indian," "American cowboys," teenagers," "Americans," "gangs," and "hippies," from a world perspective.
 SS.912.S.5.5 Define ethnocentrism and explain how it can be beneficial or destructive to a culture.
 SS.912.S.5.6 Identify the factors that influence change in social norms over time.
 SS.912.S.5.7 Use various resources to interpret information about cultural life in the United States and other world cultures, both in the past and today.
 SS.912.S.5.8 Analyze the primary and secondary groups common to different age groups in society.
 SS.912.S.5.9 Conduct research and analysis on an issue associated with social structure or social institutions.
+SS.912.S.5.10 Identify both rights and responsibilities the individual has to primary and secondary groups.
+SS.912.S.5.11 Demonstrate democratic approaches to managing disagreements and solving conflicts within a social institution.